exactly-once/workshop/testing/Messaging.IntegrationTests/README.md

 }
 ```

-This, in turn, causes flakiness in the sample integration test:
+This, in turn, causes flakiness in the sample integration test.
+Note that the test is being executed 25 times.

 ```csharp
 [Test]